 2. Does this game run on Mac/ Windows/ iPad/ Chromebook/ Android?

 We have games that run on iPad, Android, Mac, Windows and Chromebook but as of now not all games run on all operating systems.
 By 2019, we will have all games running on iPad, Android, Windows and Mac.
 See details below.

 iPad: We have 12 games for iPad – AzTech: The Story Begins, Aztech: Meet the Maya, Counting by Two Languages, Fish Lake Demo, Fish Lake Adventure, Making Camp Ojibwe, Making Camp Lakota, Making Camp Premium, Making Camp Premium Edu, Making Camp Bilingual, Math: The Universal Language AR, Math: The Universal Language Lakota.
 If you want details on all of these games, you can find it here.

-No. Our users are about 60% playing at school, including after school programs, and 40% at home.
-Anyone can download our free apps from the app store or Google Play or buy games from our website, Amazon or the Microsoft Store .
+Not at all.
+60% of users play at school, including after-school programs, and 40% play at home.
+Anyone can download our free apps from the App Store, Google Play or buy games from our website, Amazon or the Microsoft Store.
 If you have a district, school or classroom license, your students and teachers are free to use the games at home as well as at school.

 - NUMBERS: Our only game for pre-school and kindergarten is Counting by Two Languages.
 It teaches numbers, written and spoken, in Spanish and English.